mozilla-services/docs/source/storage/apis-1.2.rst

     in the output of **GET /info/collections** and calls to **GET /storage/<collection>** will generate a **404 Not Found** response.

-    Possible HTTP error responses:

-    - **404 Not Found:**  the user has no such collection.
-    - **409 Conflict:**  another client has made (or is currently making) changes that may conflict with the requested operation.
-    - **412 Precondition Failed:**  the last-modified time of the collection is greater than the value in the *X-If-Unmodified-Since* header.

 **DELETE** **https://<endpoint-url>/storage/<collection>?ids=<ids>**